 For ETL, data warehouse automation we use Apache Airflow.
 We created our own reusable code templates to automate common data integration patterns.
 You can read up on the approach we follow in a separate blog post on a separate blog post of mine on data warehouse automation.
 We also use Airflow for data orchestration and scheduling.

 For converting complex XML and JSON to a readable and relational format we use Flexter.
 Flexter can convert any XML to Snowflake in seconds.
-You can book a demo or try the free version of Flexter.
+You can book a demo.
 For simple JSON, we recommend Snowflake native functionality to convert the JSON documents.

 For textual ETL you can use Snowpark or AWS Comprehend as an alternative.

 Here is an alternative physical implementation of the reference architecture.